 Orientation occurs during the week prior to the start of classes.
 At this time, students arrive at the University, get settled into their accommodation, carry out various tasks leading to advisement and registration for courses, meet faculty and administration and, best of all, make new friends.

-Spring AIFS and Visiting Student Orientation: 9-15 January 2017
+Fall AIFS and Visiting Student Orientation: 29 August – 3 September 2017

-Spring Post Graduate Student Orientation: 13 January 2017
+Fall Post Graduate Student Orientation: 1 September 2017

 You will meet people from all over the world who, like yourself, have chosen to study at a small international university in one of the world’s most exciting global cities.
 It is crucial that all new students attend Orientation.
-Draft versions of the Fall 2016 Orientation schedules are posted on the buttons to the right and the Spring 2017 Orientation schedule is available for download, if you are looking to get a sense of what orientation will be like.
+A Spring 2017 Orientation schedule is available for download, if you are looking to get a sense of what orientation will be like.
 You will receive your Orientation schedule when you arrive on campus and check in, however we hope to post a draft Fall 2017 orientation schedule in the coming weeks.

 During the week there will be several Academic Orientation meetings that will enable you to meet faculty, be advised, register for courses.

 You are required to take placement tests in English and (for some majors) placement tests in Maths.
 These tests are designed to help us place you in the English and Maths classes that are suited to your current level.
 English and Math are both part of Richmond’s “Core Curriculum” requirements.
 Some students with advanced transfer credits will be exempt from these tests and will be informed upon check-in.
 If you do not take the tests, your registration will be delayed.
 You cannot study for these tests–just take them and do your best!